What is From Our Farms?

 Parents use the boxes with children at home, where they read stories and play games that teach about food, nutrition and agriculture.
 Then, they complete a series of lessons and hands-on activities outlined in the fun pages and activity sheets.
 (They grow vegetables; visit local farm stands and grocery stores; count/sort fruit; taste and compare different varieties of tomatoes; and so forth.)

-At School & in Childcare Centers
+At School and in Childcare Centers

 From Our Farms activities are great complements to classroom learning, school preparedness and pre-school enrichment programs.
 They’re perfect for expanding and enhancing lesson plans, and they make ideal take-home projects for parents and kids to work on together.